Michal2SAB/Bitcoin-Stealer/README.md

 It will start gen.bat, which will start the generator.js.
 Run.bat will work in background and re-run the generator.js every 100 seconds because at a certain point it would have a memory leak error and we don't want that.
 But don't worry, it won't interrupt anything you're doing, it will run minimized every time.

+# SPEED / PERFORMANCE
+Results from a somewhat decent computer:
+- 1.56 million checks every 1 minute
+- 7.2 billion checks in 1 day
+- 54 billion checks in a week
+- 216 billion checks in a month
+- 2.8 trillion checks in a year

+But please keep in mind that this is still really not much compared to all possible combinations that should be checked.

 # TEST IT
 Go to the test folder and hit run.
 It will show you what would happen if a wallet from your list was found.